 If you are afraid that others will judge you negatively and therefore avoid social situations, you are suffering from Social Anxiety.

 Some people have specific fears, such as of public speaking.
 Other people are anxious in most social situations.
-Kids might avoid sitting with others at lunch.
+Children and teens might avoid sitting with others at lunch.
 Adults might avoid asking for a date.
 This avoidance results in failure to achieve life goals, loneliness and depression.
 Some people with Social Anxiety “hide out in plain sight” by being superficially friendly but never letting anyone get to know them, so they have no real friends.
 Social Anxiety can have a very high cost.

 I use Exposure and Response Prevention (ERP) and Acceptance and Commitment Therapy to treat Social Anxiety.
 The client and I work together to develop tolerable exposures to social situations that were previously avoided.